 So instead, a lens like this allows you to get close to your subject without actually physically getting close to them.

 Also, it allows you to get more separation between your subject and the background, which in my opinion, mixed with better photos.

 So, let’s talk about some of the things I like about this lens, and the first main reason I picked this up in the first place is just down how small and lightweight it is.

 So whenever I hit down into the city, I can spend between six-seven hours just walking around taking photos.

-So yeah, the size away of this makes it absolutely great for street photography.
+So yeah, the size away of this makes it absolutely excellent for street photography.

 Next up is water resistance.

 I love taking photos in the rain; it was one of the main reasons I picked up a Fujifilm camera in the first place.